alphanodes/redmine_sudo/README.md

 * Redmine version >= 4.1
 * Redmine Plugin: [additionals](https://github.com/alphanodes/additionals)
 * Ruby version >= 2.4.0
-* Redmine sudo_mode has to be turned on in config/configuration.yml
+* **Redmine sudo_mode has to be turned on in config/configuration.yml**

 Installation
 ------------

 Note: all existing admin users will be converted to sudoer (which means, they can switch to admin)

+Note2: Make sure you created a backup of your database before install!

 Install ``redmine_sudo`` plugin for `Redmine`